 My hubby’s family is from Kerala in India.
-For Christians in Kerala, Christmas fruit cake or Kerala Plum Cake is tradition.
-Now that we’re a gluten-free household, I wanted to make sure that Roby still gets his fruit cake.
+For Christians in Kerala, Christmas fruit cake (also known as Kerala Plum Cake) is tradition.
+Now that we’re a gluten-free household, I wanted to make sure that Roby would still get to eat fruit cake.
 In India and probably other places, tutti frutti is actually just candied green papaya.
 Green papaya is both spongy and flavorless which allows it to absorb both color and flavor very well.
 It’s also the right amount of chewy when used in baked goods.

 Once you’ve made this, use it in my boozy christmas cake